The Development of the Irish Economy

 How will I be assessed?

 Each ‘offline’ week of content will include a multiple-choice question (MCQ) quiz, which will form the basis for assessment.
-Successful completion of the six MCQs is required to receive a certificate of course completion.
+Successful completion of the seven MCQs is required to receive a certificate of course completion.